graemedouglas/autosistant/README.md

 The system, as mentioned before, is configurable to meet different retailer needs.
-I originally planned to make the words that map to actions configurable, but then also added easy product-question answer configuration, as well as sytem options, and also basic identification question configuration.
+I originally planned to make the words that map to actions configurable, but then also added easy product-question answer configuration, as well as system options, and also basic identification question configuration.

 ### Deep Domain Knowledge